Image

 Why You Need a Kansas City, MO Juvenile Defense Lawyer

-In Missouri, the Juvenile Division of the Circuit Court exclusively handles juvenile crimes, as well as cases of abuse, neglect, adoptions, and more.
-This is extremely beneficial to you due to the fact that when a minor is accused of a crime in Kansas City or anywhere else in Missouri the Juvenile Division provides rehabilitative measures rather than punishment.
-However, this also means that you should have a knowledgeable Kansas City, MO defense attorney by your side who understands the intricacies of the juvenile court proceedings.
+In Missouri, the Juvenile Division of the Circuit Court exclusively handles juvenile crimes, along with cases of abuse, neglect, adoptions, and other things.
+This is extremely beneficial to you due to the fact that when a juvenile is accused of a crime in Kansas City or anywhere else in Missouri the Juvenile Division provides rehabilitative measures rather than punishment.
+However, this also means that you should have a seasoned Kansas City, MO defense attorney by your side who understands the intricacies of the juvenile court proceedings.

 The Combs Waterkotte Kansas City, MO juvenile defense lawyer team boasts extensive experience in defending young clients.
-We collaborate with the court to secure the most favorable outcome for you and provide crucial elements like character statements and mitigating factors for the judge to consider.
-Give us a call right away at (314) 900-HELP or reach out to us online.
+We collaborate with the court to secure the most favorable outcome for you and provide crucial elements like character statements and mitigating factors for the judge’s consideration.
+Call us today at (314) 900-HELP or reach out to us online.

 Who is a Juvenile or an Adult Under Missouri Law?